The Ultimate Guide To Vegan!

 Chapter 16.
 Going Vegan and Healthcare Drugs And Research: What’s The Connection?

 So just when you’ve mastered eliminating animal products from your plate and ditched leather shoes, another important issue pops up.
+That is related to healthcare and drugs!

 Imagine getting a cold.
 Or getting severe period cramps.
 Or requiring a surgery or long-term treatment.
 What will you need?
 That’s right.
 Medical drugs.